 Landlocked between better known Vietnam, Cambodia, Thailand, and China, Laos does not get much attention from travelers and therein lies its immense charm.
 If you're of the opinion the fewer the people, the better the travel experience, then Laos is the place for you.
 The country's isolation, for reasons of war and politics, has preserved an older, slower, and traditional way of life: an older and bucolic Asia, without the crowds.

-The impossibly beautiful landscapes and tranquility of northern Laos are exceptinal, and in sublime Luang Prabang one discovers the last Shangri-la of Asia.
+The impossibly beautiful landscapes and tranquility of Northern Laos are exceptional, and in sublime Luang Prabang one discovers the last Shangri-la of Asia.
 The splendid old capital, featuring a cluster of shimmering royal temples, palace, administrative buildings, remnants of the faded grandeur of the Lao monarchy and French colonists, blend majestically with gilded temples.
 The serene town remains one of the most well-preserved in Asia bypassed in the rapid development that has seized the rest of the region.
 Delicious cuisine, authentic markets, and gentle residents round out one of Southeast Asia's most remarkable places.
 Let us plan a few remarkable days away from the crowds, discovering the natural beauty, peaceful people, wildlife, and charm of northern Laos.

 Luang Prabang, a little city of 80,000 or so people, neither teems with excitement nor seethes with intrigue.
 Life flows slowly here, like the muddy Mekong.
 The people are gentle and unassuming.
 Two lazy rivers happen upon each other in their wanderings through Luang Prabang — the Nam Khan and the swirling brown Mekong.

 The landscapes of northern Laos are impossibly beautiful and tranquil and it is in sublime Luang Prabang one discovers the last Shangri-la of Asia.
 The splendid old capital features a cluster of shimmering royal temples, palace, and administrative buildings, remnants of the faded grandeur of the Lao monarchy.
 Small and compact, the town is encircled by peaks and camouflaged by palm trees and dense tropical foliage.
 From a distance, only golden-spired stupas can be seen, flashes of gold among the greenery.
 The serene town remains one of the most well-preserved in Asia bypassed in the rapid development that has seized the rest of the region.
 Delicious cuisine, authentic markets, and gentle residents round out one of Asia's most remarkable, and for now, secret places.
+[More about Luang Prabang]

 The busy capital city of Laos is situated on the Mekong River just across from Thailand.
 Since 1563, Vientiane was a sleepy backwater capital of an equally backwater state, but as Laos has slowly opened up to foreign investment and tourism, and Vientiane has undergone vast changes and continues to expand.